SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-02-coronavirus-winter-of-our-discontent.md

 As if the non-stop horrors of right-wing political nihilism and stupidity for the last generation were not enough, COVID-19 is _also_ ramping back up.
-[Submitted for your approval](https://www.imdb.com/title/tt0297727/): the venerable _Globe_ today, in an article by John Hilliard (reference 1), points out that Massachusetts is now reporting more than 1,000 new cases/day, _for the 9th straight day_.
-There have been an awful lot of exceptionally stupid parties in student-heavy Boston, home gatherings spreading virus _inter familia_, the demented policy of indoor dining at restaurants, as well as church gatherings of people whose sociopathic regard for their beliefs allows them to refuse to believe the virus affects them or that they affect anyone else.
+[Submitted for your approval](https://www.imdb.com/title/tt0297727/): the venerable _Boston Globe_ today, in an article by John Hilliard (reference 1), points out that Massachusetts is now reporting more than 1,000 new cases/day, _for the 9th straight day_.

+There have been an awful lot of exceptionally stupid parties in student-heavy Boston, home gatherings spreading virus _inter familia_, a demented policy allowing indoor dining at restaurants, as well as church gatherings where a sociopathic regard for beliefs allows a refusal to believe the virus affects the worshippers or that they affect anyone else.
 (Don't be the sociopath in your circle, ok?
 Also, don't vote for
 [the sociopath](https://www.psychologytoday.com/us/blog/moral-landscapes/202008/the-psychology-donald-trump), either.)